 Changing the oil and filter requires special tools and access from underneath the vehicle.
-The vehicle should be raised on a service station-type hydraulic lift for this service.
-Unless you have the knowledge and proper equipment, you should have this maintenance done by a skilled mechanic.
+The vehicle should be raised on a service stationtype hydraulic lift for this service.
+Unless you have the knowledge and proper equipment, you should have this maintenance done by a skilled technician.